 Bernadette is a breast cancer survivor who had the opportunity to have a free underwater healing session with Erena Shimoda.
-We have partnered with Erena to give this experience to 10 more survivors.
 Read on to learn more about the project and Bernadette's story.
-Click here to contribute.

 Four days before my 34th birthday, I was diagnosed with stage 1, triple negative breast cancer.
 Honestly, when I first heard "triple negative," I thought that was a good thing.
 Clearly, I was wrong.
 After that, I was all about "what's next"?
 I had to figure out how to tell my loved ones, because I didn't live in the same city as any of my closest friends or family.
 I told most people over the phone or e-mail, but I got sick and tired of having to tell the same thing to so many people over, and over, and over again, so for everyone else, I just put a post on Facebook.
 It might sound cold, but it was easy, and the truth is, when you're diagnosed with cancer, what's easiest really is what's best.

 During chemo, I had the odd fear, which I talked to my oncologist about, but other than that, I was okay.
 It was only when other breast cancer patients asked my diagnosis that I was really afraid - just from their reaction to my triple negative status.
 When I eventually entered "remission," I was in denial.
 I didn't like the word remission, and although it was comforting to know that there was no evidence of disease then, I actually found this "new normal" more frightening than the treatment phase.
 Since then, my biggest struggle has been to actually start living again.
 Now that my appointments are only a couple times a year, I need to let go of cancer...but I don't think there will ever be a "post-cancer" phase for me.
 I know that sounds ridiculous coming from someone who was diagnosed at stage one, but because of my diagnosis, there is always that chance.